Simply White is a beautiful white Benjamin Moore paint color that is very popular among homeowners and designers.

 When paired with a white paint or other furnishing with different undertones, you’ll really see the yellow, or the undertone of the white you paired it with.

 This doesn’t mean that it definitely won’t work.
-It just means that you need to compare the undertones to make sure it does before you paint the whole room (so pick up a Samplize square).
+It just means that you need to compare the undertones to make sure it does before you paint the whole room (so pick up a Samplize sheet).

 Final Thoughts on Benjamin Moore’s Simply White